Amneal Pharmaceuticals (NYSE:AMRX) Releases FY 2022 Earnings Guidance

 Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.800-$0.850 for the period, compared to the Thomson Reuters consensus estimate of $0.900.
 The company issued revenue guidance of $2.15 billion-$2.25 billion, compared to the consensus revenue estimate of $2.17 billion.

+Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) last posted its earnings results on Wednesday, March 2nd.
+The company reported $0.18 EPS for the quarter, missing the consensus estimate of $0.20 by ($0.02).
+The company had revenue of $537.00 million for the quarter, compared to analyst estimates of $533.41 million.
+Amneal Pharmaceuticals had a return on equity of 61.08% and a net margin of 0.68%.
+The firm’s revenue was up 5.3% on a year-over-year basis.
+During the same period last year, the business earned $0.11 earnings per share.
+Equities analysts expect that Amneal Pharmaceuticals will post 0.8 EPS for the current year.

-Large investors have recently made changes to their positions in the business.
-LPL Financial LLC grew its stake in shares of Amneal Pharmaceuticals by 8.1% in the fourth quarter.
-LPL Financial LLC now owns 41,775 shares of the company’s stock valued at $200,000 after buying an additional 3,147 shares in the last quarter.
-Royal Bank of Canada grew its stake in shares of Amneal Pharmaceuticals by 8.2% in the third quarter.
-Royal Bank of Canada now owns 52,999 shares of the company’s stock valued at $283,000 after buying an additional 3,995 shares in the last quarter.
-Bank of America Corp DE grew its stake in shares of Amneal Pharmaceuticals by 54.2% in the fourth quarter.
-Bank of America Corp DE now owns 62,962 shares of the company’s stock valued at $302,000 after buying an additional 22,134 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its stake in shares of Amneal Pharmaceuticals by 67.0% in the third quarter.
-BNP Paribas Arbitrage SA now owns 61,700 shares of the company’s stock valued at $329,000 after buying an additional 24,756 shares in the last quarter.
-Finally, Stifel Financial Corp grew its stake in shares of Amneal Pharmaceuticals by 341.9% in the fourth quarter.
-Stifel Financial Corp now owns 87,780 shares of the company’s stock valued at $420,000 after buying an additional 67,917 shares in the last quarter.
-Institutional investors own 38.54% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of AMRX.
+Norges Bank acquired a new stake in Amneal Pharmaceuticals in the fourth quarter valued at approximately $3,261,000.
+Millennium Management LLC grew its holdings in Amneal Pharmaceuticals by 42.5% in the fourth quarter.
+Millennium Management LLC now owns 1,250,202 shares of the company’s stock valued at $5,988,000 after purchasing an additional 372,898 shares during the period.
+Deutsche Bank AG grew its holdings in Amneal Pharmaceuticals by 396.6% in the fourth quarter.
+Deutsche Bank AG now owns 305,562 shares of the company’s stock valued at $1,464,000 after purchasing an additional 244,030 shares during the period.
+Morgan Stanley grew its holdings in Amneal Pharmaceuticals by 87.9% in the third quarter.
+Morgan Stanley now owns 314,383 shares of the company’s stock valued at $1,679,000 after purchasing an additional 147,054 shares during the period.
+Finally, Geode Capital Management LLC grew its holdings in Amneal Pharmaceuticals by 8.7% in the fourth quarter.
+Geode Capital Management LLC now owns 1,761,057 shares of the company’s stock valued at $8,435,000 after purchasing an additional 141,058 shares during the period.
+38.54% of the stock is currently owned by institutional investors.

-Amneal Pharmaceuticals, Inc is a pharmaceutical company, which engages in the development, manufacture, market and distribution of generic pharmaceutical products.
-It operates through the Generics and Specialty segments.
-The Generics segment develops, manufactures and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products and transdermals.
+Amneal Pharmaceuticals, Inc, together with its subsidiaries, develops, licenses, manufactures, markets, and distributes generic and specialty pharmaceutical products for various dosage forms and therapeutic areas.
+The company operates through three segments: Generics, Specialty, and AvKARE.
+The Generics segment develops, manufactures, and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products, and transdermals across a range of therapeutic categories.

 - Get a free copy of the StockNews.com research report on Amneal Pharmaceuticals (AMRX)